Kiran-kata/Survey-form/README.md

 ## CSS Styling (`form.css`)

-The `form.css` file provides the following styling:
+The Css file provides the following styling:

 * **Global Styles:** Resets box-sizing, sets font, and establishes a base for the page.
 * **Background:** A gradient background with an image.